awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    SELECT DISTINCT data_type FROM information_schema.columns WHERE data_type ILIKE 'unknown';
    ```

 1. **Perform an upgrade dry run** – We highly recommend testing a major version upgrade on a duplicate of your production database before attempting the upgrade on your production database\.
 To create a duplicate test instance, you can either restore your database from a recent snapshot or do a point\-in\-time restore of your database to its latest restorable time\.
-For more information, see [Restoring from a Snapshot](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Restoring) or [Restoring a DB Instance to a Specified Time](USER_PIT.md)\.
-For details on performing the upgrade, see [Manually Upgrading the Engine Version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.Manual)\.
+For more information, see [Restoring from a snapshot](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Restoring) or [Restoring a DB instance to a specified time](USER_PIT.md)\.
+For details on performing the upgrade, see [Manually upgrading the engine version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.Manual)\.

    During the major version upgrade, the `public` and `template1` databases and the `public` schema in every database on the instance are temporarily renamed\.
 These objects appear in the logs with their original name and a random string appended\.
 The string is appended so that custom settings such as `locale` and `owner` are preserved during the major version upgrade\.
 After the upgrade completes, the objects are renamed back to their original names\.
 **Note**